 Tea light candles

-The little candles which come in a small metal container.
+These are the little candles that come in a small metal container.

-Lightweight and usually made of paraffin or palm oil wax which float in a bath or a bowl.
+Lightweight and usually made of paraffin or palm oil wax which floats in a bath or a bowl.

 Flameless LED candles